MadSn7/My_Learning/AWS/AWS_Solution_Architect_KodeCloud/awsSANotes.md

 ### AWS Lambda
 - Serverless event driven service, just take your code set some event to start, aws will take care of the rest, it will scale up or down accordingly.
-- Lot of triggers and integrations, liek api gateway, s3 event notification etc.
+- Lot of triggers and integrations, like api gateway, s3 event notification etc.
 - no server load, many runtime configs available.
 - We can upload function and it's dependecy in zip file to run, and we can also add layer to lambda function which contains all libs and configs to make our lambda function run, layer can also be shared to other lambda functions
 - Logs is set up default in cloudwatch.